freqtrade/freqtrade/docs/strategy-customization.md

 !!!
 Note
     If data for the startup period is not available, then the timerange will be adjusted to account for this startup period - so Backtesting would start at 2019-01-01 08:30:00.

-### Buy signal rules
+### Entry signal rules

-Edit the method `populate_buy_trend()` in your strategy file to update your buy strategy.
+Edit the method `populate_buy_trend()` in your strategy file to update your entry strategy.

 It's important to always return the dataframe without removing/modifying the columns `"open", "high", "low", "close", "volume"`, otherwise these fields would contain something unexpected.

-This method will also define a new column, `"buy"`, which needs to contain 1 for buys, and 0 for "no action".
+This method will also define a new column, `"enter_long"`, which needs to contain 1 for entries, and 0 for "no action".

 Sample from `user_data/strategies/sample_strategy.py`: